pts/minilibc686/README.md

     1 PT_LOAD?)
   * It may be too slow for large projects.
   * It supports linking weak ELF symbols properly.
+  * The linker handles common symbols, but the C compiler generates a global symbol instead.
+Workaround: add `common` to one of the .nasm files.
+  * See ct2/ctabc.sh for harmless linker error of common symbols depending on .o file order.

 TODOs: